stormseed/daykeep-calendar-quasar/readme.md

 Starting with v0.3 we are setting up the framework to allow for editing individual events.
 By default this functionality is turned off, but you can pass a value of `true` into the `allow-editing` parameter on one of the main calendar components.
 The functionality if very limited to start but we expect to be adding more features in the near future.

 When an event is edited, a global event bus message in the format of `update-event-MYCALENDAR` is sent with the updated event information as the payload.
 You can listen for this to trigger a call to whatever API you are using for calendar communication.
-Right now when an an update is detected the passed in `eventArray` array is updated and the array is parsed again.
+Right now when an update is detected the passed in `eventArray` array is updated and the array is parsed again.

 Only a subset of fields are currently editable: